rosswintle/quick-wp/README.md

 ### `php qwp config {--default-path=<path>}`

 ## Problems?

 If you have problems, delete the `.quick-wp` directory in your `$HOME` directory and try again.

-Doing this may break existing sites (as WordPress core files for each site is symlinked to shared installs in `.quick-wp`)
+Doing this may break existing sites (as WordPress core files for each site is symlinked to shared installs in `.quick-wp`).